innerhorizon/agilepress/README.txt

 == Changelog ==

+= 1.602.7 =
+* Target dates can now be added to tasks (user requested feature);
+* Dragging a note to either the sprint or kanban "done" columns will set a completion date (this can be manually updated as well);
+* Dragging a note "assigns" the task to the person who moved it (this can be manually updated when necessary);
+* Target date or completion date (whichever is applicable at the time) are now displayed on notes;
+* The assignee is now displayed on notes where applicable;
+* Priorities (formally only available on tasks) have been incorporated into stories;
+* Font sizes were made consistent (relative to one another, as some were really large and others very small);
+* The "In Sprint" overlay text (for backlog items that have been sent to sprint) has been lightened to improve visibility of underlying text;
+* Note headings now always use a bold font-weight to better distinguish from note text (especially when the same font is being used for both);
+* Fixed a bug that was causing all users to get the "AgilePress Admin" responsibility by default.

 = 1.548.8 =
 * Updated CSS and made some visual tweaks to the various help/settings pages;
 * Fixed some warnings shown by PHPStorm;